pokt-network/organization/milestones/1-08-01-2021/network_fix/projects/network_fix/tasks/persistent_peers/QA.md

 **Justification Statement**

-By using this approach the tester will be able to confirm that other PNI's nodes are peering with the node being tested.
+After the `gateway-proxy` was uptaded, I ran check using the a pod in the `mainnet` namespace.
+The results were satisfactory after other PNI nodes were found in the list of peers of the tested nodes.

 ### Tools Required
 **Tool 1**